 The AMBEO is Sennheiser's only soundbar and aims to recreate a home cinema system in a single soundbar, without the need for a wireless subwoofer and satellite speakers.
 It's a very high-end system and there isn't really any other bar that resembles it.
 However, its main competitors that offer a similarly immersive experience are the Sony HT-ST5000, a full setup of the Bose Soundbar 700 with a sub and satellites, and a similar setup with the Sonos Playbar.

 The Sennheiser AMBEO soundbar is very large and heavy.
 Not only will it not fit in between the legs of the stand of a 55" TV, but most likely it'll obstruct the bottom view of the screen since it's quite tall.
 You'll be better off either wall-mounting both the bar and the TV or placing it in a separate table slightly lower than the TV table.

 There's no separate subwoofer in this setup.

 There are no satellites with the Sennheiser AMBEO Soundbar.

 This soundbar's build quality is good.
 The fabric that covers the front and sides is removable, so you can clean it when it gets dirty or keep it off if you prefer showing off the numerous speakers.
-It's very heavy, around 50lbs, and feels very robust.
+It feels quite sturdy and robust, but it's also very heavy - around 50lbs.